TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

     Write a pickled representation of obj to the open file.
     [clinic start generated code]*/

-7. If this is the first time that module or class has been used with Argument Clinic in this C file, you must declare the module and/or class.
+7. If this is the first time that module or kundi has been used with Argument Clinic in this C file, you must declare the module and/or class.
 Proper Argument Clinic hygiene prefers declaring these in a separate block somewhere near the